 - North American Datum of 1927 (NAD 27): An obsolete datum you will find used on older maps

 Data Models and Geometry

-There are two broad models for storing geospatial data: Vector and Raster.
+There are two broad models for storing geospatial data: vector and raster.
+Of the other types of models, point clouds are increasingly being used in GIS.
 They are called models because they are simplified representations of the objects or phenomena they are used to represent.

 Vector data stores locations as discrete geometric objects: points, lines or polygons.

 - Points are represented with a single coordinate pair (latitude and longitude).
 Points useful for representing objects like vehicles or smartphone locations that occupy little or no area